captainerd/VentoCart/README.md

 Are you a developer who fixed a bug, refactored some messy code, or used the Twig converter tool to switch to Plates?
 Don't keep those improvements to yourself!
 Submit a pull request and help make VentoCart even better.
 Your contributions are incredibly valuable, and together we can make this platform stronger than ever!

 ## Key Features:
+- **SEO and Optimizations::**  Extensive SEO and core framework optimizations to increase web vitals and performance, consistent image formats/conversions, Canonical URLs, and more.
+- **Easy Multilang Translations::** One .TXT export/import language file to translate effortlessly manually or with AI.
+- **AutoFilters Category::** Per product option, variation, manufacturer, etc.
+- **One Page Checkout::** Interactive one-page checkout theme by default.
 - **Product Modules::** Includes features like "Usually Bought Together With...", "More in that Category..", "Most Popular Products", Product Lists and more.
 - **Headless Architecture:** Build modern frontends or mobile apps using our robust Web API and ReactJS app-template with TailwindCSS.
 [Visit here the ReactJS front Repo](https://github.com/captainerd/ReactVento)
 - **Variation System:** Easily manage product options and set price differences for combinations like color and size.